Terms and Conditions

 The law of the Federal Republic of Germany applies to the exclusion of the UN Convention on Contracts for the International Sale of Goods.

-The place of performance and — as far as legally permissible — the exclusive place of jurisdiction for all disputes arising from this contract is the Contractor's registered office.
+The place of performance for all services arising from the contractual relationship is the Contractor's registered office.

 Should individual provisions of these GTC be or become invalid, the validity of the remaining provisions shall remain unaffected.
+The invalid provision shall be replaced by the statutory provision.